 In an interview with the science magazine Nautilus, Sahil said, “Going to India definitely exposed me to a lot of the global problems that we face because India is a very, very highly populated area.
 As a matter of fact, my grandparents are in India right now and they’re actually suffering from a throat illness because of the amount of pollution that’s in the air.
 So there is a lot of pollution … The air there is extremely dirty.
 There are also problems like poverty, and other problems that people don’t necessarily think about when they think about other countries.
 Going to India definitely exposed me to global problems, and to problems in general, and that’s kind of what sparked my interest in solving problems through scientific means.”

 Doshi began his experiments in his mother’s kitchen, eventually taking over all the counters with his project.
 He knew that not only would he need to generate energy, but also a way to store it.
 Through countless rounds of trial-and-error, not to mention a few spills that made his mother less than happy, Doshi finally created PolluCell.
 The battery utilizes the charged particles formed by putting carbon dioxide in water.
-It is built using only cost-effective, everyday items.
+Only cost-effective, everyday items are used to build it.
 Doshi really wanted to focus on inventing something that would utilize as much recycled material as possible, like old guitar strings with silver plating.

-Although Doshi has said that he is looking into other methods of converting carbon dioxide into energy, he told his interviewers that he was also interested in studying diseases and finding ways to control the spread and eventually prevent them.
+Doshi said that he is looking into other methods of converting carbon dioxide into energy.
+He also told his interviewers that he is interested in studying diseases and finding ways to control the spread and eventually prevent them.